svjson/heed/README.md

 ## Command: heed

-This command for serving up a presentation and the speaker notes.
+This command is used for serving up a presentation and the speaker notes over HTTP.

 ### Usage: